tursics/ApeEscape/README.md

 09/2013
   At a Philips Hue/Amazon hackathon I added support for Phillips Hue lamps.
 The code still exists but is disabled.
 The 'light show' was not so good.

+10/2013
+  I published a first version as an App (for Windows Phone).
+It works.
+But a 4" smartphone has a too small display for the game.
+Use a tablet.
+That's better.

 07/2015
   At the Coding da Vinci hackathon I got the chance to play with a "Makey Makey".
 I added a color sheme to the game and used apples to control the game.
 This was very funny.
 The code is commented out now.
 The problem is the limited input key count.
 I has only 6 input channels and needed 7.

 01/2016
   For the Deutsche Bahn Challenge I added the first Open Data.
 The live API of parking and elevators.

+## Licenses

+The code uses the MIT license.
+All graphics and texts uses the CC-BY-4.0 license.
+The parking data use the CC-BY 4.0 license with the attribution of "DB BahnPark GmbH".
+The elevator data use the CC-BY 4.0 license with the attribution of "DB Station&Service AG".